1 - More bloating

 Again, rather than you having to make lots of effort to remember to do things a certain way, if you can try and get in the habit of including more water in your daily regime, that’s half the battle.
 Leave a glass by your bed so you remember to fill it first thing in the morning and the same applies to your desk in work.
 This means as you catch sight of it being empty you’ll remember to fill it again!

-Top tip: If you need a helping hand getting things moving initially, Linoforce can help.
-However, this shouldn’t be taken long-term and instead we want to concentrate on using diet and lifestyle factors to help get us back on track.
+Top tip: If you need a helping hand with occasional constipation, Linoforce Granules 12 years plus are indicated for short-term relief of occasional constipation.
+However, this shouldn't be taken long-term and instead we want to concentrate on using diet and lifestyle factors to help get us back on track.

 Stick to your normal routines